Draym/DragonBallArena/README.md

 - Character selection
 <img src="README-images/dba-select.PNG" height="200">

-- Multiplayer 1vs1 / 2vs2 fight are available.
-A DBA server needs to be launched.
-Actually no permanent online servers are available, you can contact kevin.andres@epitech.eu to get yours.
+- Multiplayer 1vs1 / 2vs2 fight is available.
+Actually no permanent online servers are available, so you will need to launch your own DBA server.
+You can download the server on my github: [DBAServer](https://github.com/Draym/DBAServer).
+You can contact kevin.andres@epitech.eu for help.

 Then it is needed to enter the serverIP in the 'BATTLE' screen.

 <img src="README-images/dba-online.PNG" height="200">

 - Possibility to modify controls and sound setings in the menu by pressing **esc**